YattaSolutions/spring-boot-starter/README.md

 the given JPA entities in the `backend.domain` package.
 When the Spring application context has been initialized, the database will be filled with some randomized dummy entries; see the `SampleData` component for details.

+## Prerequisites
+* JDK 8 or higher is required
+* Maven 3 or higher is required

 ## Usage
 To launch the server, build the project with Maven and simply start the jar file:
 `mvn clean package && java -jar target/backend.jar`